Your sustainable exchange stay at WU

 Student residences of OeAD student housing are designed and constructed as passive houses, which are equipped with solar and/or photovoltaic systems.
 The residence halls offer a high level of living comfort, prove to be energy efficient and help to keep down your carbon footprint.
-For more information, please click on this webpage by OeAD student housing.
+For more information, please read the web page OeAD student housing - Responsibility.

 Online portal for used goods

 Most student housing options are already partially furnished when you move in.
 If you need additional furniture, your own bicycle or think about other purchases, it is worth taking a look at online portals such as willhaben.at (website only available in German).
 This website is similar to eBay and well-known in Austria.
-At the end of your exchange stay, it is a good idea to donate or sell items you no longer need.
+At the end of your exchange stay, you might want to donate or sell items you no longer need.
 If you plan to donate furniture or similar items, consider the charity Caritas (website only available in German).
 This way, you make others happy and do good for the environment.

 Student organizations & initiatives